 Every year, the Foundation receives many questions regarding the details and eligibility requirements of the Contest.
 The following is a list of frequently asked questions, complete with answers.
 Please read through this list before contacting the Foundation with additional questions.

-The guidelines state that “Registered undergraduate full-time juniors or seniors at accredited four-year colleges or universities in the United States during the Fall 2020 semester” are eligible to enter the 2021 contest.
+The guidelines state that “Registered undergraduate full-time juniors or seniors at accredited four-year colleges or universities in the United States during the Fall 2021 or Spring 2022 semester” are eligible to enter the 2022 contest.
 Students must fill this requirement in order to have their essay and application accepted for The Elie Wiesel Foundation Prize in Ethics Essay Contest – no exceptions will be made.

 If students are not sure whether they are registered undergraduate full-time juniors or seniors at their accredited four-year schools, they should check with their registrar first before contacting the Foundation.

 Students are eligible to enter the 2022 contest if:

-They are registered undergraduate full-time juniors or seniors at accredited four-year colleges or universities in the United States during the Fall 2020 semester, or
+They are registered undergraduate full-time juniors or seniors at accredited four-year colleges or universities in the United States during the Fall 2021 or Spring 2022 semester, or

 2) They fulfill the guideline requirements and are studying abroad during the 2021-2022 school year, as long as they are registered as full-time juniors or seniors at their home schools in the U.S., or